henrypp/simplewall/README.md

 A: Yes.
 Installed filters are working even if simplewall is terminated.

 #### Q: What apps are blocked in default configuration?
-A: By default, simplewall blocks **all** applications, you do not need to create custom rules to block specific application.
+A: By default, simplewall blocks **all** applications.
+You do not need to create custom rules to block specific applications.

 #### Q: Is it safe to use simplewall with Windows Firewall?
 A:  Yes.
 You do not need to disable Windows Firewall.
-This two firewall works independently.
+These two firewalls work independently.

 #### Q: How can i disable blocklist entirely?
-A:  Open `Settings` -> `Blocklist` and then click radio buttons labeled `Disable`.
+A:  Open `Settings` -> `Blocklist` and then click the radio buttons labeled `Disable`.

 #### Q: Where is blacklist mode?
 A: Blacklist was removed many days ago for uselessness.
 But if you need it, you can still configure it.